oren/oren.github.io/resume/README.md

 * Lead Amazon Video hackathon for US and UK teams

 ### VP of Engineering, Sanguine Biosciences.
 Jan 2015 – Aug 2016.
 Los Angeles
-* Formed and mentored a new development team
+* Built and lead the technology and product strategy for the company
+* Lean an execution strategy based on OKRs for aligning engineering, sales, marketing, and finance
 * Lead cloud strategy based on AWS
 * Built HIPAA compliant infrastructure for clinical research projects
-* Applied Lean practices for company-wide process improvements
-* Implemented software development processes - Scrum and Kanban
-* Increased team's productivity by building CI based on Docker
-* Developed highly available services and applications using Javascript, Node.js, and Golang
+* Lead teams that built services and applications using Javascript, Node.js, and Golang
+* Hired and mentored engineers and designers for new teams
+* Implemented software development processes - Scrum, Kanban, and FDD

 ### Senior Software Engineer, AT&T Interactive.
 Jan 2012 - Oct 2014.
 Los Angeles
 * Lead a technology change for YP.com website – migrating our tech stack from Ruby on Rails to a full stack JavaScript code base (Node.js on the server)